virtualagc/virtualagc/DrawingTree/README.txt

 necessarily be generated automatically by software and is simply left as a textual description of the rule.

+At its simplest, the post-processing to create drawing indexes and drilldown files is this:

+	cd DrawingTree
+	./makeAllDrilldowns.sh

-The post-processing software is a Python 3 program, drilldown.py, so look in its source code for additional documentation.
-Basically, you 'cd' into this directory and do
+This is based on a couple of Python 3 programs, DrawingTree/drilldown.py, and (in the gh-pages branch) Scripts/AgcDrawingIndex.py, so you can look in their source code for additional documentation.

+For drilldown.py, basically:

+	cd DrawingTree
 	./drilldown.py ASSEMBLYNAME >OUTPUT.html
 			or possibly
 	python3 ./drilldown.py ASSEMBLYNAME > OUPUT.html